What is test automation? How does it work?

-Before I discuss the test automation process further, let’s see how such tests are created.
+Before I discuss the test automation process further, a quick reminder: automated testing is software testing by executing a set of test cases using dedicated tools.
+Now, let’s see how such tests are created.

 Firstly, we specify areas requiring automated testing, focusing on relevant issues from a business perspective.
 We set up the goal and terms depending on the tested system, bearing in mind one of the principles of testing: “Testing is context-dependent”.